Cevian Capital

-Founding
+History

+Foundation and founders

+The company was founded in 1996 by Christer Gardell and Lars Förberg.

 Christer Gardell is co-founder and managing partner.
 Born in 1960, he graduated in business from the Stockholm School of Economics in 1984.
 After working as a management consultant at McKinsey & Company, he was CEO of AB Custos from 1996 to 2001.

-Also holding the title co-founder and managing partner is Lars Förberg.
-Förberg also graduated from the Stockholm School of Economics.
+Also holding the title co-founder and managing partner is Lars Förberg, who also graduated from the Stockholm School of Economics.
 He worked with Gardell at AB Custos from 1997 to 2001 as Chief Investment Officer.
-Förberg is based in Zurich.
+Förberg is based in Zürich.